 Which is what I did.
 And eventually we made it to the top, and sunrise.

 With the benefit of daylight we could finally appreciate what it’s like to be at the top of an active volcano.
 And this one is pretty impressive, to say the least!
 Ol Doinyo Lengai seems to be the near-perfect archetype of a volcano: a symmetrical cone shape, pocked with vents spouting sulphuric gas.
 Inside the perfectly circular crater, a yawning throat gurgles and belches spurts of blue-black lava.
+It’s not as impressive as the lava lake at Nyiragongo in the DR Congo, which I was lucky enough to see in 2018, but it’s still pretty damn cool.

 The four of us spent some time looking around and taking celebratory top-of-the mountain photos, but it was something of a hollow victory.
 Constantly in the back of my mind was the knowledge that we still had the descent to deal with.
 And now we no longer had the benefit of darkness to lull us into a false sense of security.
 Now we could see in full, gut-wrenching detail just what we were dealing with.
 Looking down over the vertiginous slopes towards the valley floor some two kilometres below, I honestly had no clue how we had made it up there in one piece, and even less idea how on earth we were ever going to make it down again.
 Even attempting it was surely suicidal.